 These options for getting help provide the ultimate in convenience and confidentiality!
-Both are provided via web cam or phone appointments.
-Often people want to get help, but their busy lives don’t allow time to attend an office appointment; cutting out commuting time to and from an office can make coaching or therapy something you can fit into your schedule.
+Often people want to get help, but their busy lives don’t allow time to attend an office appointment; cutting out commuting time to and from an office can make life coaching or therapy something you can fit into your schedule.
 Great for busy executives, busy employees, or busy moms and dads!
-Also, it is ideal if you see you are a good match with one of our coaches or therapists, yet you do not live in our area.
-For people with medical issue that make commuting difficult or impossible, life coaching and distance therapy make getting help possible.
+Also, it is ideal if you see you are a good match with one of our clinicians, yet you do not live in our area.
+For people with medical issues that make commuting difficult or impossible, life coaching and distance therapy make getting help possible.
 Lastly, distance therapy is a good alternative to ensure the privacy of individuals who do not want to attend therapy in the community where they live and work.
-Life coaching allows an individual to work with a professional to explore ways to live more fully and on purpose.
+Life coaching allows an individual to work with a professional to explore ways to live more fully and on purpose (it can be done in the office or online).

 What Will You Achieve With The Right Motivation?